fuseio/fuse-network/nethermind/OE_Migration.md

 With your data backed up, the next step is to install the Nethermind client.

 1. **Extract the downloaded file** it's advised to sync the database from scratch and not to use the backup from OpenEthereum node.
-2. **Download & install Nethermind** Please refere to [quickstart.sh guide](https://github.com/fuseio/fuse-network/tree/master/nethermind)
+2. **Download & install Nethermind** Please refer to [quickstart.sh guide](https://github.com/fuseio/fuse-network/tree/master/nethermind)
-3. **Monitor** the CMD while running the quickstart.sh script file and verify that the public address matches the node address.
+3. **Monitor** the command line while running the quickstart.sh script file and verify that the public address matches the node address.

 - `Private key is present in directory.
 Your public address 0x0..........`
 - `Skipping creating new private key...`